Daishan County: Daishan County Public Security Bureau

 The primary law enforcement agency in Daishan County is the Daishan County Public Security Bureau (岱山县公安局).
 The incumbent chief of the Daishan County Public Security Bureau is Miao Lin, and the incumbent political commissar is Luo Haiting.
 As of 2024, the agency operated 65 vehicles, 54 of which were patrol cars and 11 of which were specialist vehicles.
-The agency budget in 2024 was 15.7 Million Renminbi, a 0.2% increase over 15.4 million Renminbi in 2023.
+The agency budget in 2024 was 15.7 million yuan, a 0.2% increase over 15.4 million yuan in 2023.

 Organization and Structure

 The Daishan County PSB operates 7 police stations (in each town), 1 jail and 1 Detention Center.
 It is also contains a forestry team, a marine police/anti-smuggling team, an armory/logistics office, a traffic police unit, a narcotics unit, a patrol unit, a forensics unit, an investigation unit, a SWAT/K9 unit, an economic crime unit and an Intelligence unit (which is in charge of the county dispatcher).